Haihan-Sun/Haihan-Sun.github.io/_pages/about.md

    <tr>
     <td class="tg-ko0z">2024/07</td>
-    <td class="tg-ko0z"> Our journal paper “MAPD-Net: A GPR-Based Method for Estimating Rebar Parameters and Concrete Moisture Content” has been accepted for publication in <i>IEEE Geoscience and Remote Sensing Letters</i>.  </td>
+    <td class="tg-ko0z"> Our journal paper <a href="https://haihan-sun.github.io/files/GPR13.pdf"  style="color:#4169e1"> “MAPD-Net: A GPR-Based Method for Estimating Rebar Parameters and Concrete Moisture Content”</a> has been accepted for publication in <i>IEEE Geoscience and Remote Sensing Letters</i>.  </td>
   </tr>

   <tr>